 I’m a PhD student in Computer Science at the Networks and Mobile Systems Group (NMS) of MIT’s Computer Science & Artificial Intelligence Lab (CSAIL).
 My research is focused on Computer Networks and Networked Systems.
 I’m advised by Prof. Hari Balakrishnan and Prof. Mohammad Alizadeh.
 Prior to that, I received my B.S. in Computer Science at Peking University.

-I love designing and building systems that are robust, performant, and easy to use.
+I love designing and building software and hardware systems that are robust, performant, and easy to use.
+Previously I’ve done a bunch of projects in wireless networking, such as a camera system that runs for over a month on two AA batteries.
+My current research project is related to blockchain.
 Occasionally I write about what I do in my blog.
-When away from the keyboard, I enjoy hiking, cycling and travelling.
+When away from the keyboard, I enjoy hiking, cycling, sailing and travelling.
 Plus, I am a licensed amateur radio operator.
 My callsign is BH1UNB.
 Check out my profile in the QRZ.com database.